Ezekiel-Harrison/Portfolio-/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Jonas Yaw Amankwah Harrison, a data analyst, business analyst, and security intelligence analyst working in the Ghana Immigration Service, with a passion for turning data into actionable insights, that drives decision making With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+I'm Jonas Yaw Amankwah Harrison, a data analyst, business analyst, and security intelligence analyst working in the Ghana Immigration Service, with a passion for turning data into actionable insights, that drives decision making With experience in migration informatic using the Displacement Tracking Matrix(DTM), across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->